kevinpastor/zmk-config/README.md

 The overall design of the standard layers has been greatly influenced by the gaming layers described below.
 The reasoning behind this is to keep the same muscle memory across both groups of layers.

-Home row mods is setup to use the right variant of the modifiers on the right hand side to allow to switch hand if the modifier on the wrong hand was pressed.
+Home row mods are setup to use the right variant of the modifiers on the right hand side to allow to switch hand if the modifier was pressed using a finger on the wrong hand.
 The right hand side `Alt` is the exception to this to avoid having `AltGr` registered with the Canadian French Windows layout.

-The Canadian French Windows layout needs to be used in order for the symbols and some other characters to register properly.
+The Canadian French Windows layout must be used in order for the symbols and some other characters to register properly.

-Some macro behaviors have been used for symbols because of an issue when using Windows RDP with the keyboard over Bluetooth.

 #### Alpha Layer

 The alpha layer is based on the Colemak-DH layout.
-The position of symbols on that layer has been influenced by their usage frequency in both French and English according to [an article from Wikipedia](https://en.wikipedia.org/wiki/English_punctuation) and [an article from bépo](https://bepo.fr/wiki/Fr%C3%A9quence_des_caract%C3%A8res).
 Controls and whitespace keys have been placed according to their usage and their usual position on a standard keyboard.

+Extra punctuation keys where initially laid out on the outward columns, but this caused more hesitation than to use them from the symbols layer instead.

-Homerow mods are active for that layer.
+Home row mods are active for that layer.

 #### Symbols Layer

-The symbols layer as been greatly inspired by [an article by Pascal Getreuer](https://getreuer.info/posts/keyboards/symbol-layer/index.html).
+The symbols layer has been greatly inspired by [an article by Pascal Getreuer](https://getreuer.info/posts/keyboards/symbol-layer/index.html).
 The main difference is the mirroring of its layer to ensure inward rolls are possible for the `{`, `}`, `(`, `)`, `[`, and `]` keys.

-Homerow mods are active for that layer.
+Home row mods are active for that layer.

 #### Miscellaneous Layer

-The miscellaneous layer has been designed to provide numbers as well as extra keys like arrows and French accents.
+The miscellaneous layer is designed to provide numbers as well as extra keys like arrows and French accents.

-On the right side, the numbers have been place to mimic the numpad on a standard keyboard.
+On the right side, the numbers have been placed to mimic the numpad on a standard keyboard.
 A comma was added to support French decimal numbering notation.
+The `0` key was initially placed on the thumb but caused issues with combos, hence its current position.

 The arrows have been placed on the home row to avoid hand movement.
 Since the left hand is often used for movement in games using WASD, the position of the up arrow has been decided according to the usual finger on the W key (i.e. the middle finger).
+The `Home`, `Page Down`, `Page Up`, and `End` keys were placed following the same general idea, right underneath.

-Accents have been placed on a row according to their frequency in French.
+Accents are placed on a row according to their frequency in French.

 Home row mods are only active on the right hand for that layer.
 This allows long press of the arrow keys.

 #### Functions Layer

-The functions layer has been designed to resemble the numbers layer as close as possible.
+The functions layer is designed to resemble the numbers layer as close as possible.
 Function keys past `F9` were placed in regards to ergonomics.

-The `F13` and `F14` keys have been made available to use as dedicated mute and deafen shortcuts on Discord.
-They are position and accessed exactly the same on the gaming layers.
+The `F13` and `F14` keys are available as dedicated mute and deafen shortcuts on Discord.
+They are positioned and accessed exactly the same on the gaming layers.

+A Bluetooth management key is made available on that layer to cycle through profiles or to clear the current one when the `Shift` key is held.

 Home row mods are not active for that layer.
 Instead, the left hand side provides the modifier keys "as is" to be able to access them instantly without having to wait for the home row mods timeout.
 This is useful for side-scrolling with `Shift` and the scroll wheel or for zooming on a page with `Ctrl` and the scroll wheel.